v-sec0/ccna-mdnotes/Resiliency/EtherChannel.md

 **EtherChanneling** in the process of using multiple physical links and bundling them together into one logical link.
 - If three 1 Gbps links were connected they would result in one 3 Gbps logical link

+EtherChannel will load balance uplinks.
+- Packets from the same f
+### Terminology
+---
+EtherChannel is also known as:
+1. Port Channel
+2. LAG Link Aggregation
+3. A link bundle

+NIC teaming is also know as:
+1. Bonding
+2. NIC Aggregation

 ### Commands
 ---
 >[!tip]